More than 4 million tourists visit the Statue of Liberty every year, and most wonder if it is possible to go up to the

-Here are few things you should be aware of before deciding to spend money on Statue of Liberty Crown tour tickets –
+Here are a few things you should be aware of before deciding to spend money on Statue of Liberty Crown tour tickets –

-1. A cardholder can only book a maximum of 4 tickets in a 6-month period
+1. A cardholder can only book a maximum of 4 tickets in 6-months

 2. When you buy a Crown access Statue of Liberty ticket, you must mention the names of each visitor

 4. All ticket-holders must carry their Government-issued photo ID card during their Statue of Liberty visit (except for minors).

-5. The name provided while booking the Liberty Crown tour tickets and name on the Photo ID card must match.
+5. The name provided while booking the Liberty Crown tour tickets and the name on the Photo ID card must match.

 6. Crown access tickets are non-transferable.